christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 OpenOffice.org does not offer a way to edit Python scripts.
 You have to use your own text editor (such as Sublim, Atom...) and your own commands.

-Let's edit a first macro script file **myscript.py** :

-There are 3 places where you can put your code :

-- in a library for LibreOffice in one of the directories in the PYTHONPATH
+There are 3 places where you can put your code.
+The first way is to add it as a library for LibreOffice in one of the directories in the PYTHONPATH

 {% highlight python %}
 import sys